Princess Olga of Greece and Denmark: World War I and exile

 The First World War marked a difficult period for the Greek royal family.
 After the fallout between King Constantine I and his prime minister Eleftherios Venizelos over whether Greece should enter the conflict, a virtual civil war shook the Hellenic kingdom, which was partially occupied by the Allies from 1915.

-Finally, on June 10, 1917, King Constantine was forced to leave power by the ultimatum of the French High Commissioner Charles Jonnart and he went into exile with his wife and children in German-speaking Switzerland.
+Finally, on 10 June 1917, King Constantine was forced to leave power by the ultimatum of the French High Commissioner Charles Jonnart and he went into exile with his wife and children in German-speaking Switzerland.
 Described as the "evil genius behind the monarchy" by the Venizelists, Prince Nicolas was quickly forced to leave Athens in turn and join his brother abroad.
 Olga and her family then settled in St. Moritz, when Greece fell into a financial crisis for the first time during her lifetime.

 The restoration of Constantine I in 1920 allowed Olga to return to her native country for a brief period, but the king's final abdication in 1922 forced the young princess and her relatives to resume their life in exile.
 The princess then settled successively in Sanremo, Paris and London, where she lived with members of her family.

 Broken engagement

 Considered, along with her sister Marina, to be "one of the most beautiful young women of her time", Princess Olga had, according to biographer Ricardo Mateos Sainz de Medrano, a "discreet, romantic and fragile personality".

-Prior to her departure into exile, she was linked to the future Frederick IX of Denmark and the engagement of the pair was announced publicly in 1922.
+Prior to her departure into exile, she was linked to the future Frederik IX of Denmark and the engagement of the pair was announced publicly in 1922.
 However, the awkwardness of the Danish prince, who held the hand of one of Olga's sisters instead of hers during the official presentation of the young couple to the Athenian crowd, lastingly humiliated the future bride.
 Shortly after the event, Olga decided to return her ring to the heir to the Danish throne and called off their engagement.

 After moving to the UK, Olga's love life was the subject of much speculation.
 Public rumors and claims circulated about her romantic relationships and she was linked to the Prince of Wales (later Edward VIII) for some time.
 Neither Edward nor Olga confirmed the rumors.
 A frequent guest of the British upper class, the Greek princess met Prince Paul of Yugoslavia, a grandson of Alexander Karađorđević, Prince of Serbia, at a ball given by her cousin Lady Zia Wernher.

 Immediately impressed by the beauty of Olga, Paul sought to win the favor of the princess, but she was rather indifferent to him.
 However, other encounters followed, notably at Buckingham Palace, and Prince Paul finally managed to catch her attention.